kubecube-io/kubecube-chart/README.md

 ## Install pivot cluster

 Switch to the `root` directory of the repo.
-Than create `pivot-value.yaml` and set values as you wish.
+Then create `pivot-value.yaml` and set values as you wish.

 ```yaml
 # pivot-value.yaml